HITsz-TMG/Anim-Director/README.md

 <details>
   <summary><h3>Attention</h3></summary>
-MidJourney and Pika are paid, while Stable Diffusion 3 and PIA are free.
-If you want to achieve the animation generation effect shown in our paper and demo, please choose MidJourney for T2I and Pika for (T+I)2V.
+Midjourney and Pika are paid, while Stable Diffusion 3 and PIA are free.
+If you want to achieve the animation generation effect shown in our paper and demo, please choose Midjourney for T2I and Pika for (T+I)2V.
 Welcome to contact us for more details (including how to integrate Pika into our framework).
 </details>

 <details>